 - “Compounding Traditions: From “Untraditional” Healers to Modern Bioprospectors of South Africa’s Medicinal Plants.”
 In Theatrum Botanicum, eds.
 Uriel Orlow and Shela Sheikh.
 Berlin: Sternberg Press, 2018.

 - “Health and Medicine in African History.”
 In A Companion to African History, eds.
 William Worger, Charles Ambler, and Nwando Achebe.
 Hoboken: Blackwell Publishing, 2018.

-- “Reinventing ‘Traditional’ Medicine in Post apartheid South Africa,” in Indigenous Knowledge and the Environment in Africa and North America.
-(Ohio Press: 2012)
+- “Reinventing ‘Traditional’ Medicine in Post-apartheid South Africa.”
+In Indigenous Knowledge and the Environment in Africa and North America.
+Athens: Ohio Press, 2012.

 - (with Bridget Teboh).
 “The Impact of Globalization on Health, Food Security, and Biomedicine in Africa.”
-In Globalization and the African Experience (Carolina Academic Press: 2012)
+In Globalization and the African Experience Durham: Carolina Academic Press: 2012.

-- (with Julie Parle) “Healers, Witchcraft, and Madness” in Zulu Identities: Being Zulu Past and Present (University of Natal Press: 2008)
+- (with Julie Parle) “Healers, Witchcraft, and Madness” in Zulu Identities: Being Zulu Past and Present.
+Pietermaritzburg: University of Natal Press: 2008.